keboola/connection-docs/management/project/tokens/index.md

 {: .image-popup}
 ![Screenshot - Token List](/management/project/tokens/events.png)

-You can also see changes to the token itself (e.g. permission changes).
+You can also see changes to the token itself (e.g., permission changes).

-*Note: History of token operations is kept for **6 months**.
+*Note: The history of token operations is kept for **6 months**.
 If you are interested in events associated with a particular storage object, view the events in [Storage](/storage/).*

 ## Limited Tokens